Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

 The time-dependent force of infection $\lambda_{\alpha}(t)$ for age group $\alpha \in \{1,\ldots,A\}$ is expressed as

-which is a function of the proportion of infectious individuals in each age group $\alpha' \in \{1,\ldots,A\}$, via the compartments $I^{\alpha'}_{1,t}$, $I^{\alpha'}_{2,t}$ divided by the total size of the age group $\mathbb{N}_{\alpha'}$, and the time-varying person-to-person transmission rate from group $\alpha$ to group $\alpha'$, $m_{\alpha,\alpha'}(t)$.
+which is a function of the proportion of infectious individuals in each age group $\alpha' \in \{1,\ldots,A\}$, via the compartments $I^{\alpha'}_{1,t}$, $I^{\alpha'}_{2,t}$ divided by the total size of the age group $\mathbb{N}_{\alpha'}$, and the time-varying person-to-person transmission rate from group $\alpha$ to group $\alpha'$, $m_{\alpha\alpha'}(t)$.
 We parameterize the transmission rate between different age groups $(\alpha,\alpha') \in \{1,\ldots,A\}^2$ by

-breaking down the transmission rate matrix into its biological and social components \citep{baguelin, knock}: the social component is represented by the average number of contacts between individuals of age group $\alpha$ and age group $\alpha'$ via the contact matrix element $C_{\alpha,\alpha'}$; $\beta^{\alpha\alpha'}_{t}$ is the time-varying transmissibility of the virus, the probability that a contact between an infectious person in age group $\alpha$ and a susceptible person in age group $\alpha'$ leads to transmission at time $t$.
+breaking down the transmission rate matrix into its biological and social components, considered, for instance, in \cite{knock} and \cite{baguelin}: the social component is represented by the average number of contacts between individuals of age group $\alpha$ and age group $\alpha'$ via the contact matrix element $C_{\alpha\alpha'}$; $\beta^{\alpha\alpha'}_{t}$ is the time-varying transmissibility of the virus, expressed by the probability that a contact between an infectious person in age group $\alpha$ and a susceptible person in age group $\alpha'$ leads to transmission at time $t$.

 The formulation below may be viewed as a stochastic extension to the deterministic multi-type SEIR model, using diffusion processes for the coefficients $\beta^{\alpha\alpha'}_{t}$ in \eqref{eq:transmission_matrix_process}, driven by independent Brownian motions